Muukid/muTrueType/README.md

 If `result` is a fatal result (most commonly due to the format not being supported (`MUTT_INVALID_CMAP_ENCODING_RECORD_FORMAT`)), the relevant member of `encoding` is 0, unless the format is unsupported, in which case the value of `encoding` is undefined.

 The following sections detail how to convert codepoint values to glyph ID values and vice versa, using (at the highest level) the cmap table as a whole, and (at the lowest level) reading data from each format's struct. ***WARNING:*** The glyph ID values returned by a cmap format subtable are *not* checked to be valid upon loading; they are checked to be valid once a function is called for conversion.
 This means that if the user is using the structs of each format to get glyph ID values instead of using the respective functions, they need to check if the glyph ID values that they retrieve are valid or not, since they are unchecked.
+Normal checks for all values being within data range are still performed; for example, the loading of format 4 checks if all values within its segments generate a valid index into its glyphIdArray, it just doesn't check if the values within glyphIdArray are valid glyph IDs, that it performed in `mutt_cmap4_get_glyph`.

 Codepoint values passed into functions for conversion can be invalid; 0 shall just be returned.
 Codepoint values returned by a conversion function may not be valid codepoint values for the relevant encoding; the user must check these values themselves.
 Invalid glyph ID values should not be passed into conversion functions, and conversion functions should not return invalid glyph ID values.